Breathe (Seeb song)

-"Breathe" is the first single by Norwegian electronic dance music record production trio Seeb, with vocals by Portuguese singer Bernardo Neves, known by his stage name Neev.
+"Breathe" is the debut single by Norwegian electronic dance music record production trio Seeb, with vocals by Portuguese singer Bernardo Neves, known by his stage name Neev.

 Background

 The song was written by Tiago Carvalho, Bernardo Neves, Espen Berg and Simen Eriksrud, with the latter two producing the song.
 It was made available for digital download on 11 March 2016 through Seeb Music, Island Records, Virgin Records and Universal Music Group.
+In May 2016, the song was incorporated into the official soundtrack album for MTV's Scream Season 2, appearing throughout the season, and re-released with Scream: Music from Season Two on July 29, 2016, under Island Records.